Vegan Travel Guides To World Destinations

 11. Bring Along Vegan Sauce And Salad Dressing

 Some may think you're crazy for bringing your condiments, but any vegan traveller would perfectly understand.
-They'll almost certainly have done the same, and if they haven't, they'll soon wish they had!
+They'll almost certainly have done the same.
+If they haven't, they'll soon wish they had!

-Sauces and dressings that you wouldn't assume contain animal products aren't always vegan.
-Even plant-based eaters don't want to eat plain old leaves when we order a salad.
+Sauces and dressings you wouldn't assume contain animal products aren't always vegan.
+Even plant-based eaters don't want to eat plain old leaves when they order a salad.

 Most health food cafes will also sell products to take away, allowing you to recharge while also stocking up on some useful snacks for later.